audreyfeldroy/complexity/README.rst

     $ cd my_proj
     $ complexity project/ www/

-Open a web browser to http://127.0.0.1:9090 to see the newly generated Complexity static site.
+Once you've done that, open a web browser to http://127.0.0.1:9090 to see the newly generated Complexity static site.

 Features
 --------